LVH-IT/TwitchCategoryChangeDetector/README.md

 * **SoundFile** : This has to be the filename of your audiofile.
 Default: "juntos.ogg"
 * **UseCategoryWhitelist** : If you only want to be notified when a streamer changes to a specific category of your choice, set this to true and also change the next config entry
 * **Categories** : Here you can list the categories you want to whitelist.
 Default: ["Watch Parties","Just Chatting"]
+* **NotifyOnOfflineTitleChange** : Notifies you when the stream title changes while the stream is offline
+* **NotifyOnOnlineTitleChange** : Notifies you when the stream title changes while the stream is online

 ## Compilation
 ### Prerequisites for compilation